heitortessaro/heitortessaro/README.md

 ## Hi!
 I'm Heitor José Tessaro.

 ## About Me
 I have a master's degree in electrical engineering and work as a technical writer nowadays.
-I just finished the front-end module, and I'm currently starting the front-end module of the full-stack web developer course at Trybe.
+I just finished the front-end module, and I'm currently starting the back-end module of the full-stack web developer course at Trybe.

 Previously, I worked for 04 years as a researcher at two federal universities and 02 years as a college professor in Brazil.
 Furthermore, I was also a member of AIESEC during an exchange program at Arizona State University.